 Sample Four Year Plan: Health Science (BS), Pre-Medical Sciences Concentration

-The following plan is geared at students who intend to pursue medical school and complete the MCAT.
-If a student does not choose to pursue medical school or complete the MCAT, courses denoted with (**) could be replaced with other Pre-Medical Sciences concentration course options.
+While the following plan is geared at students who intend to pursue medical school and complete the MCAT, if a student does not choose to pursue medical school or complete the MCAT, courses denoted with (**) could be replaced with other Pre-Medical Sciences concentration course options.
 See the Health Science (BS) Academic Program page on the University Catalog for a complete list of options.

 Semester 1